Yerrida North

 This view is supported by the fact that numerous significant key factors have been identified at Oval and Oval South which Great Western believes greatly enhance the prospect of discovering a giant Winu-style intrusive related copper-gold system.
 These include:

-• Position of both Oval and Oval South within an east-west intrusive corridor, a potential zone of weakened crust which in conjunction with the Ida Fault and GSWA growth Fault makes an ideal trap site for metal accumulation.
+Position of Oval within an east-west intrusive corridor, a potential zone of weakened crust for focused metal accumulation within the Killara Formation.

 Juggernaut Copper-Gold Target